Politics of San Marino: The Guarantors’ Panel on the Constitutionality of Rules

 The Guarantors’ Panel on the Constitutionality of Rules (Italian: Collegio Garante della Costituzionalità delle Norme) is the highest court of San Marino in matters of constitutional law.
 The institution was established in February 2002, making it the youngest body of San Marino constitutional order.
 Its members are also elected by the Grand and General Council.

 Judicial organization

 The judicial system of San Marino is entrusted to foreign executives, both for historical and social reasons.
 The only native judges are the Justices of the Peace, who handle only civil cases where sums involved do not exceed €15,000.

-One of the earliest abolitionist countries
+Early abolition of Capital punishment

 San Marino carried out the last execution in its history in 1468 (by hanging).
 The death penalty was abolished for murder on 12 March 1848, and for other crimes two years later.

 Current issues

 The main issues confronting the current government include economic and administrative problems related to San Marino's status as a close financial and trading partner with Italy while at the same time remaining separated from the European Union (EU).
 The other priority issue will be to increase the transparency and efficiency in parliament and in relations among parliament, cabinet, and the Captains Regent.